elshan2k/Elshan777/README.md

 ### Hi there, My name is Elshan

-## I'm a Developer and a CS Senior!!
+## I'm a Machine Learning Engineer and Senior Year CS student!!

 ### Connect with me: